Fitbit Air Review: A $99 Whoop Alternative With A Catch

 - Manual logging via Health Coach: snap a photo of a piece of cardio equipment or a circuit whiteboard to log the session

 Connected GPS is the right decision for this device.
 Anyone who wanted on-device GPS was always going to buy a Charge 6, a Pixel Watch, or a sports watch.
+The accuracy you experience is determined solely by your phone model.

 Sleep Tracking and Smart Wake

 Smart Wake is the feature that sets the Fitbit Air apart from Whoop and the Polar Loop in the sleep category.
-It’s a feature found on Eight Sleep but not on wearables.
+It’s a feature found on Eight Sleep but not widely on wearables.
 The vibration motor wakes the wearer at the optimal point in the sleep cycle.

 For buyers who already own a Pixel Watch, the Air is positioned as the nighttime partner: wear the watch by day, switch to the Air for sleep, and the data flows into the same account.
 This is the kind of paired hardware that very many people have been asking other brands for.